laxmimerit/ml-datasets/README.md

 # ml-datasets
-ML Datasets for classification and regression
+This repo contains ML Datasets for classification and regression tasks